What do we mean by “shareable content”?

 Add value to your audience

 If your content adds value to your audience and they feel as though it will also add value to their network, that’s when people share your content.
 Figure out what kind of questions your network is asking, what they’re interested in learning about.
 Review new industry trends and answer questions about them, give advice or tips on things related to your industry.
 This helps to establish you as a thought leader and helps make people more inclined to share the content that you put out there.
 There are many ways to figure out the questions that they are asking.
 You can do this through social listening, follow people from your audience and take note of the things the post and the questions they ask.
 You can also utilize features such as Instagram stories to create polls, or send out market analysis surveys to your email list.
-This is a surefire way to
+This is a surefire way to figure out what adds value to them and be able to provide it.

 Take a stand on common issues your audience faces